shafto3/test_setup/README.md

 test_setup
 ==========
-This is a new attempt to get the basics started and see what I can accomplish, and hiw long it will take to build.
+This is a new attempt to get the basics started and see what I can accomplish, and how long it will take to build.